 Spring Arts Festival, Educational and Cultural Trust Fund of the Electrical Industry, 1971.

-Traveling Show: Martha Jackson New York Collection, 1973.
+Finch College, New York, Martha Jackson New York Collection, 1973.
+(Traveling exhibition)

 Allentown Museum-Monhegan Artist Show, Allentown, Pennsylvania, 1974.